AndreivanP/jsonplaceholder-api-test/README.md

 - Test cases were built to be independent that means it's possible to run a specific test case without the need to run another test case before.
 - `.mocharc.js` is the mocha configuration file.

-### CI/CD
+## CI/CD
-## Docker
+### Docker

 - It's possible to execute tests from a docker container.
 For that there are two files: `Dockerfile` and `docker-compose.yml`.
 In order to build the image you can run `docker-compose -f docker-compose.yml build` and in order to create the container run `docker-compose -f docker-compose.yml up -d` and to run all the tests from docker container you can run `docker-compose -f docker-compose.yml exec -T api-runner npm test`.
-Note that this is optional and it's mandatory to have docker installed on your localhost.
+Note that this is optional and in order to execute it's mandatory to have `docker` installed on your localhost.

-## Github Actions
+### Github Actions

 - There is a Github actions workflow which uses the docker setup mentioned above and it is triggered every time a PR is openned on main branch.